Last modified:

 Select

-Matching columns: The system matches your data to the system columns with the transaction’s attributes automatically.
-If some of your data could not be matched to a system column, you will have to match the columns from your CSV file manually to the missing system columns:
+Match columns: The system matches your data to the transaction’s attributes automatically.
+If some of your data could not be matched to an attribute, you will have to match this column manually to the respective System field (= transaction attribute).
+To do, select the column of your CSV file to match the missing system field.
+Then select Next.

 Duplicate check: The system checks your file for duplicate transactions.
-A transaction is a duplicate if there is already an existing transaction with completely same attributes.
-The duplicates will be grayed out in the import preview list of all your transactions.
-In the column Organizational level you can see at which asset level the original to your duplicate was found.
+A transaction is considered a duplicate if there is already a transaction with exactly the same attributes somewhere in your organization.
+Duplicates will be grayed out in the import preview list.
+In the column Organizational level, you can see at which asset level the original to your duplicate was found.
 If no duplicates were found in your import file, this column is empty.

 Caution

-You must sync a bank account in the administration settings on ORGANIZATION LEVEL to automatically import cashflow transactions.
+You must sync a bank account in the Administration domains to automatically import cashflow transactions.
 See Bank syncs.

 Caution

-Unmapped transactions can not be taken into account in financial models, as the underlying calculations in the financial model rely on cashflow categories.
-Therefore every cashflow transaction has to be mapped to a cashflow category to be evaluated in a structured way.
+Unmapped transactions can not be taken into account in financial models, as the underlying calculations in the financial model rely on categories.
+Therefore, every cashflow transaction has to be mapped to a category to be evaluated in a structured way.

 Map a single transaction